cinthialandia/cinthialandia-blog/src/pages/blog/number-and-methods.md

 ```

-In this example we have a function that receives a `param` as a number y this will be evaluated with the method `Number.isInteger()`, this will return the value `true` or `false`.
+In this example, we have a function that receives a `param` as a number and this will be evaluated with the method `Number.isInteger()`, this will return the value `true` or `false`.
 In this case, the first example returns `true` and the second example `false`.

 ### Number.parseFloat()

-This method receives an argument (should be a` string`) and returns a floating-point number.
+This method receives a string argument and returns a floating-point number.
 If a number can’t be converted, it will return `NaN`.

 ```js
 console.log(Number.parseFloat("djsbkjbas7823")) // console will print NaN